Pressurized heavy-water reactor: Disadvantages

 Pressurized heavy-water reactors do have some drawbacks.
-Heavy water generally costs hundreds of dollars per kilogram, though this is a trade-off against reduced fuel costs.
+Heavy water generally costs hundreds of dollars per kilogram, though the higher price is a trade-off against reduced fuel costs.
 The reduced energy content of natural uranium as compared to enriched uranium necessitates more frequent replacement of fuel; this is normally accomplished by use of an on-power refueling system.
 The increased rate of fuel movement through the reactor also results in higher volumes of spent fuel than in LWRs employing enriched uranium.
 Since unenriched uranium fuel accumulates a lower density of fission products than enriched uranium fuel, however, it generates less heat, allowing more compact storage.
 While deuterium has a lower neutron capture cross section than protium, this value isn't zero and thus part of the heavy water moderator will inevitably be converted to tritiated water.
-While tritium, a radioactive isotope of hydrogen, is also produced as a fission product in minute quantities in other reactors, tritium can more easily escape to the environment if it is also present in the cooling water, which is the case in those PHWRs which use heavy water both as moderator and as coolant.
+While tritium, a radioactive isotope of hydrogen, is also produced as a fission product in minute quantities in other reactors, tritium can more easily escape to the environment if it is also present in the cooling water, which is the case in those PHWRs that use heavy water as both moderator and as coolant.
 Some CANDU reactors separate out the tritium from their heavy water inventory at regular intervals and sell it at a profit, however.

-While with typical CANDU derived fuel bundles, the reactor design has a slightly positive Void coefficient of reactivity, the Argentina designed CARA fuel bundles used in Atucha I, are capable of the preferred negative coefficient.
+While typical CANDU-derived fuel bundles have a slightly positive void coefficient of reactivity, the Argentina-designed CARA fuel bundles used in Atucha I, are capable of the preferred negative coefficient.